transloadit/uppy/website/src/_posts/2017-07-golden-retriever.md

 ## 🚦 Give it a try in alpha

 Golden Retriever already works - tail awagging - and feels like magic :sparkles:, but it is also unstable, and hasn’t been tested on all the different devices yet.
-We encourage you to try it out and give your feedback in the [#268](https://github.com/transloadit/uppy/pull/268) PR. :tada:
+We encourage you to try it out:

-Here's how you go about it.
-First you:

 ```sh
 git clone https://github.com/transloadit/uppy.git